pulpgrinder/Fronkensteen/README.md

 # Fronkensteen

 ## Caution: this is a preliminary version.
 It still contains many bugs and sharp corners!
+Moving fast and breaking things is occurring on a constant basis.

 Fronkensteen is a self-contained Scheme development system that works in any modern browser (i.e., just about everything other than Internet Explorer).
 The entire system is contained in a single HTML file which can be put on a web server or opened in the browser from the local file system.